pjm073/dgu-ckan-puppet/README.md

 If using a Vagrant VM, do this step on the host machine, not the VM.

-You may need to install git first.
+You may need to install git first (and verify SSH keys are present on GitHub).

     cd $THIS_REPO/src
     ./git_clone_all.sh